What's The Inspiration?

 Her brows furrowed.
 “But you don’t?”

-“There’s nothing wrong with Steven.”
+“Steven is a nice man, there’s nothing wrong with him.”
 I closed my eyes and shook my head.
-“This is not a conversation we’re going to have here at work.”
+“This is not a conversation we’re going to have here at the office.”

-Turning on my heel, I walked to Bill’s office.
+Bill’s final client left his office, allowing me to enter.
 Knocking on the open door to announce my presence, I entered and closed the door behind me.
 He didn’t even look up from whatever he was doing.
-Something had his enraptured attention.
+Something had his enraptured attention, and I don’t think it is any of his cases.
 Walking up to his desk, I dropped the file in front of him, startling him and forcing him to look up.

 “Anya.”
 He looked back down at the file.
 “What is this?”